AskNowQA/EARL/README.md

 # INSTRUCTIONS

     $cd scripts/
+    $python TextMatchServer.py 8888  (this takes several minutes to load)
     $python api.py 4999

 This starts the api server at port 4999.
 Install all dependencies required that are mentioned in dependencies.txt.
 Download bloom files from https://drive.google.com/drive/folders/1lKu0tVA5APhZVOZqRQK2tCk0FDj82lvo?usp=sharing and store them at data/blooms/.
 Download the archived elastic search dumps from the same google drive link and import them into a local running elasticsearch 5.x instance.
 The mappings can be found in data/elasticsearchdump/ folder.
 Also download https://www.dropbox.com/s/flh1fjynqvdsj4p/lexvec.commoncrawl.300d.W.pos.vectors.gz?dl=1, unzip it, and store it in data/ folder.